jedisct1/msgpack-autosplit/README.markdown

 log file without breaking arbitrary records.

-msgpack-autosplit reads a MessagePack stream on the standard input, writes this stream to disk, and automatically, and safely perform logfile rotation after a file reaches a maximum size, or after a maximum delay.
+msgpack-autosplit reads a MessagePack stream on the standard input, writes this stream to disk, and automatically and safely performs logfile rotation after a file reaches a maximum size, or after a maximum delay.